diegopacheco/tech-resources/presentation-hero.md

     * Debug
     * Google it
     * Read about it
-  * Context: What it is?
+  * Give Context: What it is?
 How it works?
 Showing arch diagrams always good.
   * Always have trade-offs (PROS and CONS)
+  * Comparisons with similar solutins and options always good i.e talking about Kafka, compare with RabbitMQ, Kinesis, ActiveMQ, etc.
   * CODE
   * Live-demo (which can be recorded)